by Susan Flantzer

 Certainly, the most difficult period of George V’s reign were years of World War I when the United Kingdom and its allies were at war with the Central Powers, led by the German Empire.
 Not only did about 1 million people from the United Kingdom and its colonies die, but the war pitted royal family against royal family.
 George was the first cousin of Kaiser Wilhelm II of Germany.
 He was also first cousin to both Tsar Nicholas II of Russia, who was overthrown in 1917, and his wife who was born Princess Alix of Hesse and by Rhine.
 At first, the British government offered asylum to Tsar Nicholas and his family, but the offer was later withdrawn.
 The tsar and his family remained in Russia and all were executed in 1918.
 In 1919, Tsar Nicholas’ mother Maria Feodorovna (George’s maternal aunt, born Dagmar of Denmark) and other members of the extended Russian Imperial Family were rescued from the Crimea by British ships.

 During World War I, on July 17, 1917, King George V issued a proclamation changing the name of the British Royal Family from the German Saxe-Coburg and Gotha to the English Windsor, due to the anti-German sentiment.
 All George’s British relatives relinquished their German titles and styles and adopted British-sounding surnames.
 The king’s compensated his male relatives by creating them British peers.
 All this led George’s cousin Kaiser Wilhelm to remark that he would attend a performance of Shakespeare’s “Merry Wives of Saxe-Coburg” at the earliest opportunity.
+See Unofficial Royalty: Birth of the House of Windsor.

 George’s relationship with his eldest son and heir Edward, Prince of Wales (known as David in the family, the future King Edward VIII) was strained.
 The king was disappointed in his son’s failure to settle down and appalled by his affairs with married women.
 However, he was fond of his second son Prince Albert (known as Bertie in the family, the future King George VI).
 In 1935, King George V prophetically said of his eldest son, “After I am dead, the boy will ruin himself within 12 months”, and of Prince Albert and his elder daughter Elizabeth, “I pray to God my eldest son will never marry and have children, and that nothing will come between Bertie and Lilibet and the throne.”